 - Follows moving objects.

 4. Vision:- Your baby’s vision has now increased so much from birth.
-Newborns prefer only bright and black and white colors.
-By now your baby is also interested in the red, green, blue pattern of colors.
+Newborns prefer only bright black and white colors.
+By now your baby is also interested in the red, green, and blue pattern of colors.
 Buy some colorful BPA-free toys for your baby and let him explore all the colors.
-They can now look across the room and all the things around them but still he prefers to stare at you closely as he loves you so much.
+They can now look across the room and all the things around them but still, he prefers to stare at you closely as he loves you so much.
 If your baby’s eyes are not moving smoothly or not following objects consult your doctor.

 6. Feeding Pattern:- Your baby still has 4 to 6 ounces of breastmilk or formula milk every 3 to 4 hours.

-Depending on the more hunger and low weight of your baby, your doctor may recommend starting solid foods at this age. some babies are not full with just breastmilk or formula milk or both.
-But make sure that before starting solids they’re are some signs you have to look out for like:-
+Depending on the hunger and low weight of your baby, your doctor may recommend starting solid foods at this age. some babies are not full with just breastmilk or formula milk or both.
+But make sure that before starting solids there are some signs you have to look out for like:-